Finding Child Care for Kids with Extra Support Needs

 - Driving records

 We know it can seem daunting to find a child care provider who will meet your kid’s needs when you’re not available, but we hope these resources will be helpful in finding a great fit for your family.
-If you have other suggestions or tips to add, please get in touch so we can share them with other parents!
+You can also check out our article on in-home nursing for tips on introducing a new caregiver to your household and routine, managing expectations, and more.

 Join for free